troglobit/inadyn/README.md

 can add a list of possible `ddns-response = { Arrr, kilroy }`, or just a single `ddns-response = Cool` -- if your provider does give any response then use `ddns-response = ""`.

+If your DDNS provider does not provide you with a `checkip-server`, you can use other free services, like http://ipify.com

+    checkip-server = api.ipify.com

+This setting can also be used in standard `provider{}` section.

 **Note:** `hostname` is required, even if everything is encoded in the `ddns-path`!
 The given hostname is appended to the `ddns-path` used for